ksean/iptables/README.md

 Whitelist style iptables firewall configuration script for simple public traffic rules.

 ## Usage
-iptables must be run as a system administrator.
+iptables must be run as a system administrator, this script depends on the `iptables` binary.

 `iptables.sh <services>...`

 ## Supported Services